St. Luke's Cardiology

 Evans Kemp, MD

-At St. Luke's Cardiology, under the direction of Dr. Evans Kemp, we're at your side at every step of your healing journey, from diagnosis and treatment to recovery and maintenance, providing peace of mind that you are receiving world-class care.
+St. Luke's Cardiology at Foothills Medical Associates is under the direction of Dr. Evans Kemp, who says, "We're at your side at every step of your healing journey, from diagnosis and treatment to recovery and maintenance, providing peace of mind that you are receiving world-class care."

-Dr. Kemp is a nationally-recognized cardiologist that came to us from Nashville, TN.
+Dr. Kemp is a nationally recognized clinical cardiologist that came to us from Nashville, TN.
 He is the former co-director of Ascension St. Thomas Heart, where he led a group of 70 cardiologists.
 In addition, Dr. Kemp was the Medical Director of Cardiac Rehab for Ascension St. Thomas West in Nashville and the Medical Director for the Cardiac Hospitalist program.
-He has more than 30 years of experience helping create one of the leading cardiovascular programs in the south.
-Dr. Kemp is certified by The American Board of Internal Medicine - Cardiovascular Disease
+He has over 30 years of experience helping create one of the leading cardiovascular programs in the South.
+Dr. Kemp is certified by The American Board of Internal Medicine - Cardiovascular Disease.

 Clinical CardiologyGenerally, Clinical Cardiology is the first exposure to specialized inpatient and outpatient heart care.
 We now offer world-class cardiac care and clinical therapies through Dr. Evans Kemp at St. Luke's Cardiology.
 We provide best-in-class tests to help make an accurate diagnosis and create a treatment plan.
 Dr. Kemp sees patients with common heart issues, such as angina, artery problems, valvular heart disease, and heart failure.
 He also treats patients with more complex heart conditions.